yang-zhang-syd/yang-zhang-syd.github.io/_posts/2019-01-03-aws-notes-tips.md

 * You cannot creat VPC peering when the two VPCs have matching or overlapping CIDR blocks.
 * VPC peering does not support transitive peering relationships.
 * SSL certificates will only be useful to encrypt data in transit, not data at rest.
+* ELB can span multiple AZs within a region.
+It cannot span multiple regions.
+* The customer is responsible for the security of anything running on the hypervisor, and therefore the operating system and the security of data are the customer’s responsibility.